A Neighbourhood School Campus

 For the Schulhaus Dürnten (Dürnten School Campus) several plots had to be enhanced and developed into a single cohesive school containing three kindergarten units and ten school classes.
 With the ‘Pünktchen and Anton’ strategy, named after author Erik Kästner’s inseparable friends, we propose adding the elements missing from a cohesive school ground.
 In the process the existing, established structure will be consolidated, and its spaces and functions simplified.

-While the two new buildings on the school campus also create a ‘Pünktchen and Anton’ pair, they are in fact two complementary volumes with a common appearance.
-Both the architectural language and choice of materials for these new buildings are airy and light.
+Both the architectural language and choice of materials for the new building are airy and light.
 The supporting structure in prefabricated wooden elements differs decisively from the existing buildings.
 Horizontal wooden elements create bands wrapped around the exterior.
 They generate a light, peaceful impression.
 Shade from the sun is provided by fabric awnings.
 In the central Turnerstrasse school the common areas are maintained in exposed concrete; in contrast, the wooden construction becomes apparent in the classrooms.
-Wooden construction methods are also employed in the kindergarten and are visible in its interior.
-In both new buildings the tangible materials and accessible surfaces have been created in wood, producing multifaceted spaces and a warm atmosphere.
+In the new building the tangible materials and accessible surfaces have been created in wood, producing multifaceted spaces and a warm atmosphere.

 - Architecture: Lukas Raeber, Luisa Overath, Cyrill Kaderli